 - If the invitation is accepted a mediation is arranged.
 Mediation can be arranged by the parties or their lawyers at a neutral venue such as the Queensland Law Society or North Brisbane Mediation Rooms at the cost of the parties.

-Courtney Barton is a Brisbane based Nationally Accredited Mediator, Registered Family Dispute Resolution Practitioner and owner of Barton Family Lawyers.
+Courtney Barton is a Brisbane based Nationally Accredited Family Mediator, Registered Family Dispute Resolution Practitioner and owner of Barton Family Lawyers.
 Contact the Brisbane Family Mediator to schedule your mediation in for reasonable fixed fees.

 With over 10 years of experience as a family lawyer and conflict resolution specialist, Courtney will help you to resolve your parenting and property settlement dispute in a quick and cost effective manner, thereby protecting you from the harmful emotional and financial impacts of litigation.
 Check out our reviews from happy clients who have utilised Courtney’s services before, both as a lawyer, and a mediator.

 Courtney’s number one piece of advice to parties going through separation is to be proactive, not reactive in dealing with family law issues following separation.